jan-brabec/microimaging_histology_DIB/README.md

 ## Data formats and how to open them
 * Raw histological slides are stored as multi-image *.tif* files with separated RGB channels.
-We recommend opening and viewing them using MATLAB
+We recommend opening and viewing them using MATLAB:

 ```
 H(:,:,1) = imread('filename.tif'),'Index',1);